Taulukko/taulukko-messages/README.md

 ### License

-This project is licensed under the Creative Commons MIT License - see the LICENSE.md file for more details.
+This project is licensed under the Creative Commons MIT License - see the LICENSE file for more details.

 ---